fatihtelis/react-component-boilerplate/README.md

 There are 2 folders in the root of the repository, one is `src` and other is `examples`.
 **src** is the main folder for code belongs to your component.
-**examples** is the folder for displaying your component as an HTML page.
+**examples** is the folder for displaying your component as an HTML page in development.

+### Test

+Jest and Enzyme is added for testing the component.
+You can write your own test on component.test.js file and check the results by running the script;

+`npm run test`

+or

+`yarn test`

+#### Styles

 SASS Loader is added to the project as default style loader.
 You can add your styles on `src/style.scss` file and it will transpile your .scss file into .css when it is published to /dist folder before publishing to npm.